sachinsadasivan/getting-started-with-machine-learning/README.md

 * ML is Subset of AI
 * We build a Model or an Engine and give to model with loads of data
-* Model will then find and learn patterns in the input data so we can give a new data and ask it if it is a cat or dog
+* Model will then find and learn patterns in the input data
-* It will tell us with a certain level of accuracy
+* It will then predict with a certain level of accuracy
-* The more input data we gave, the more accurate our model is going to be
+* The more input data we gave, the more accurate the model will be

 ## Applications